sergiojaa/Mkoia_logistic_company/README.md

 - Clean and modern UI
 - Contact form that sends emails via Nodemailer
 - Lucide icon usage for UI enhancement
-- Custom multilingual support implemented using React Context and a useTranslate hook
+- Built a website with Georgian and English support using React Context and a custom useTranslate hook.
-- Organized component structure for scalability
 - Organized component structure for scalability

 ---